Shveedicio/candle-aggregation-service/README.md

 5. JDBC batch inserts should have limitation to prevent long-running execution
 6. Using large amount of symbols in `system.websockets.symbols` (~> 100) may cause some CPU overloads. **Webstream sharding** with **horizontal scaling** will decrease the CPU usage.
 7. Use `EmbeddedKafka` for integrational tests
 8. Scheduling websocket connection should be implemented with persistence so it could be more scalable.
+Quartz jobs could be a nice substitution for Executors.